Allotment Associations & Horticultural Groups in Harrow, Middlesex

 Through our grants initiative "Making Harrow Greener" we have been able to support "green shoot" projects with local volunteer groups and schools, thus promoting horticulture and it's value to us all.

-Our green Headquarters building, pictured at the top of this page, can be found on the West Harrow large allotment site, entrance in The Gardens, beside West Harrow tube station, HA1 4HE; our green HQ building is located about 750 yards along the roadway; parking is available.
+Our Headquarters building, pictured at the top of this page, can be found on the West Harrow Allotment site (large), entrance in The Gardens, beside West Harrow tube station, HA1 4HE; our green HQ building is located about 750 yards along the roadway; parking is available.

 The approach roadway is a bit bumpy, be warned, especially in the dark!

 At the Harrow in LEAF AGM held on May 2nd 2018 the Management Committee were elected.

 The Harrow in LEAF Management Committee for 2018/19 is therefore structured as follows: